lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 First, you will need to provide some basic information about the file.
 This is the information under the header :code:`meta`.
 With your new file open in a text editor, begin by highlighting the language output for the label :code:`versionId`, as follows:
-First, you will need to provide some basic information about the file.
-This is the information under the header “meta”.
-With your new file open in a text editor, begin by highlighting the language output for the label :file:`versionId`, as follows:

 .. figure:: tutfigures/tutorial_highlighting_lang_output_versionid.png
     :name: tutorial_highlighting_lang_output_versionid